groq/groq-api-cookbook/tutorials/Portkey-with-Groq/Readme.md

 ### Using 250+ Models

 One of Portkey's strengths is the ability to easily switch between different LLM providers.
-To use OpenAI instead of Groq, simply change the virtual key:
+To do so, simply change the virtual key.

 ```python
 portkey = Portkey(